shakyShane/laravel4-backbone-marionette/readme.md

 ## Compiling SASS
 Again, all the config is done for you, so you can just dive into the `public/sass` directory and edit the files.
-Assuming you have compass installed, `gem install compass` if not, just run `grunt server-sass` to automatically watch/compile everything.
+Assuming you have compass installed, just run `grunt server-sass` to automatically watch/compile everything.

 ## Available grunt tasks